 This consistency also allowed the ramp design team to make changes based on data with no human error involved.

-Here you can see one of the runs from the VEHICO chase car:
+This video shows one of the runs from the VEHICO chase car.

 Once the ramp design was finalised, Jaguar Land Rover replicated the setup for a press conference held at the Excel centre in London.
 Stunt driver Terry Grant, who was involved with the project from the beginning, successfully jumped the E-Pace through 270° over 15.3 m – verified by Guinness as a world record.